Pulover/PuloversMacroCreator/Documentation/Faq.md

 >

 A_Index is only valid inside a Loop, but in PMC all macros are considered loops since you can set the number of repetitions for the whole macro.

+### How can I make an exported script auto-execute without a hotkey?

+To make the first macro auto-execute when running an exported script, remove the hotkey associated with it in the [Export Window](Export.html) "Macros" section.

 ### Is Macro Creator Portable?